DFID/dfid-results-estimates/README.md

 ## Background
 This repository contains the pipeline used for producing DFID's headline results estimates publication.
 It will generate the plots, tables and report as they appear on the [results estimates webpages](https://www.gov.uk/guidance/dfid-results-estimates).

 The pipeline is written in R using the [drake](https://github.com/ropensci/drake) package.
-The report is written and compiled using [knitr](https://yihui.org/knitr/) and XeLaTeX (for native OTF and TTF support).
+The report is written and compiled using [knitr](https://yihui.org/knitr/) and <span class="texhtml" style="font-family: 'CMU Serif', cmr10, LMRoman10-Regular, 'Times New Roman', 'Nimbus Roman No9 L', Times, serif;">X<span style="text-transform: uppercase; margin-left: -0.1667em; vertical-align: -0.5ex; line-height: 0; margin-right: -0.125em;">Ǝ</span>T<span style="text-transform: uppercase; margin-left: -0.1667em; vertical-align: -0.5ex; line-height: 0; margin-right: -0.125em;">e</span>X</span>.

 The approach is based heavily on the suggestions of Miles McBain, set out in [this](https://milesmcbain.xyz/posts/the-drake-post/) blog post.